-Tesla shares jump after cash burn worries abate, Musk apologizes to Street
+Tesla shares rise as investors embrace cash comments, Musk apology

-(Reuters) - Shares of Tesla Inc (TSLA.O) jumped 10 percent in premarket trade on Thursday, after the company convinced investors that it was able to produce positive cash flow and turn a profit, and Chief Executive Officer Elon Musk apologized for past incendiary remarks.
+(Reuters) - Shares of Tesla Inc (TSLA.O) jumped 11 percent on Thursday, after the company convinced investors that it was able to yield positive cash flow and turn a profit, and Chief Executive Officer Elon Musk apologized for past incendiary remarks.

+The stock added about $5.62 billion in market capitalization and gave the company a valuation of $56.71 billion, vaulting it past General Motors Co (GM.N) to make it the most valuable U.S. automaker.

 Musk in a conference call on Wednesday, addressing the company’s largest quarterly loss to date, said the electric car maker would not need to raise more cash and that capital expenses would be slightly below $2.5 billion in 2018, lower than most analysts’ estimates.